Type your paragraph here.

 that's right, a smuggler!
 I used to smuggle necessary food items into Poland during the war (WWI)...
 I was a lively girl with beautiful blue eyes.
 Once, a German soldier on the train was staring at me.
 I thought he was suspicious.
 I was so nervous, I didn't know what to think.
 Then he said in German, 'Froilein, your eyes are killing me!'...
 And the cousins in Warsaw, they couldn't wait till Dora came to town.
 There was Pinya, Velvel, and David.
 Pinya and Velvel were students, but your grandfather, he was the only one who made a living.
 I didn't marry for love.
 He was a shy boychik (boy) and I took "rachmonos" (pity) on him."

 The year before Nanny Dora passed, at 96, we had these conversations, on her terrace overlooking the ocean,

 at Beach 46th St., Seagate, Brooklyn, mixing English with Yiddish:

 Who was my Poppy David?
 Well, for one, a master upholsterer and furniture maker.
 He apprenticed in Warsaw, and brought his skills to America in 1928, opening "Reliable Upholsterers" on Church Avenue, in Brooklyn, NY.
 So precise were his measurements, he could measure fabric for a chair or a couch and have no remnant left over.
 He had great fingers, and when he made a piece of furniture, you know it was quality and going to last.
-Visit my mom and sit in her living room chairs, crafted by her father, 65 years ago - not a squeak, not a tear, nor a fade - beautiful and like new, even today!
+Visit my mom and sit in her living room chairs, crafted by her father, 65 years ago - not a squeak or tear, maybe a little faded - but beautiful, even today!

 More family history - photos, video, audio and stories - coming soon...